dave-code-ruiz/hass-gallery/README.md

 # hass-gallery

+#<SPAGUETTI CODE INSIDE> The purist programmers must stay away for the sake of their mental health

 One image/video gallery for integrate in Hass like a panel

 It is a panel with one or several image galleries.